 That’s the reason why Specscart brings to you polarised sunglasses with UV400 lenses made with advanced technology at nominal rates.
 We also bring to you X-blue lenses that block all the damaging blue light from screens and keep your eyes healthy.
 We do so to help you keep yourself away from cataracts, conjunctivitis, and sight-threatening diseases like macular degeneration.

-Moreover, all glasses bought at Specscart come with free anti-glare, anti-UV, and scratch-resistant coatings.
+Moreover, all glasses bought at Specscart offers free premium anti-glare lenses with anti-UV, and scratch-resistant coatings for free.
 That’s because we believe they are essential for each one of us.

 We suggest you visit our store in Bury or Walkden and get a free eye test done.
 If that’s not possible, know that we also offer eye tests at homes and workplaces.
 Once you get an eye test done, you don’t have to worry about your finances much.
 The pricing of frames at Specscart starts with a mere £25 and you can also get your glasses reglazed if you want.
 Our only goal is to get you the best of vision with the best of style without pinching your pockets.